IndraGunawan/symfony-docs/notifier.rst

 ===============  ================================================  ==============================================================================
 `JoliNotif`_     ``composer require symfony/joli-notif-notifier``  ``jolinotif://default``
 ===============  ================================================  ==============================================================================

-.. versionadded:: 7.2

-    The JoliNotif bridge was introduced in Symfony 7.2.

 If you are using :ref:`Symfony Flex <symfony-flex>`, installing that package will also create the necessary environment variable and configuration.
 Otherwise, you'll